Filmed July 2 to 14, 1928. See the 'miscellaneous' section below for details.

 - Edited by Richard Currier

 - This credit appears in the film.
-Currier also prepared the soundtrack while at the Victor headquarters in
+Currier also prepared the soundtrack while at the Victor headquarters in New York.

 - Titles by H. M. Walker